 I probably could have easily achieved the same result without using a tripod in this situation but, I already had my camera mounted on the tripod.
 I took three bracketed shots with my landscape setup.

-If you check the original, straight from the camera shot below, you can see that the scene had pretty dynamic light with dark shadows in the foreground and a very bright sky.
+If you check the original, straight from the camera shot below, you can see that the scene had a pretty dynamic light with dark shadows in the foreground and a very bright sky.
 Once again, I did not have to use HDR processing.
 I used a Lightroom Rapid Editing, using the Tropical Morning preset as a starting point.

 Deconstructing Featured Photo